ssamot/RL_notebook/RL.md

 ## Causality (a very brief intro)

-* We often colliqually say "A is caused by B"
+* We often colloquially say "A is caused by B"
 * Can you discuss the meaning of this?